CPSeek/Router-vuls/Tenda/AC15/addressNat.md

 ### * Vulnerability Detail

-n function fromAddressNat, the content obtained by the program from the parameter "entrys", "mitInterface" and  "page" are passed to local_14, local_18 and local_1c, and then the local_14 and  local_18 are directly copied into the acStack796 stack through the sprintf function.
+In function fromAddressNat, the content obtained by the program from the parameter "entrys", "mitInterface" and  "page" are passed to local_14, local_18 and local_1c, and then the local_14 and  local_18 are directly copied into the acStack796 stack through the sprintf function.
 The local_1c os copied into the acStack284 stack through the sprintf function.
 There is no size check, so there is a stack overflow vulnerability.
 The attacker can easily perform a Deny of Service Attack or Remote Code Execution with carefully crafted overflow data.